Lucius Julius Vehilius Gratus Julianus: Career under Marcus Aurelius

-With the onset of the Marcomannic War, Julianus was plucked from his command in Noricum and put in charge of a series of vexillationes drawn from legions, each tasked to deal with a series of problems which threatened to distract the two emperors from their goal of subduing the Macromanni.
-His first assignment was as prepositus against the Germans and Sarmatians, as part of the Marcomanni War.
+With the onset of the Marcomannic War, Julianus was plucked from his command in Noricum and put in charge of a series of vexillationes drawn from legions, each tasked to deal with a series of problems which threatened to distract the two emperors from their goal of subduing the Marcomanni.
+His first assignment was as prepositus against the Germans and Sarmatians, as part of the Marcomannic War.
 We lack the details of this campaign, which Valerie Maxfield dates to 170, but we know that for his actions he received his second award of military honors from both Marcus and his son Commodus.
 Julianus received a similar command -- but as procurator -- against the Costoboci who had followed the Marcomanni across the Danube, and had reached as far south as the provinces of Achaea and Macedonia where the soldiers under Julianus fought them.
 Combined with this was a third assignment, where Julinaus led a third vexallatio against Moors who had crossed into Baetica.
 The Rome inscription mentions a fourth commission Julianus received, to lead yet another vexillatio combined with the Black Sea fleet against an unnamed enemy.

 For his successes in battle, he was given a more sedentary assignment as procurator of the imperial properties in Lusitania and Vettonia; Kłodziński dates his tenure to 177.
 However, this assignment was cut short when his services were needed in Roman Britain: around 180 that province had been invaded by barbarians who killed a Roman legatus.
 Although Ulpius Marcellus is given credit for suppressing this invasion and bringing order to the province, he could not manage it alone and gladly accepted the help of an experienced officer like Julianus.